 Even if a think-tank can claim to be 'independent', it still has an agenda.
 All think-tanks, whether they are anti-democratic or progressive, exists to engage in activism, to change public opinion and policy.
 Think-tanks that behave as if we live in an ideological vacuum, unwittingly or knowingly conspire with power and undermine democracy rather than strengthen it.
-As of 2018, The King's Fund is currently backing government / NHS England policy to implement plans that will install Accountable Care Organisations (also known as Integrated Care Providers or ICPs), which are an adaptation of the U.S. HMO model for the England.
+As of 2018, The King's Fund is currently backing Government / NHS England policy to implement plans that will install Accountable Care Organisations (also known as Integrated Care Providers or ICPs), which are an adaptation of the U.S. HMO model for the England.